 Please note: There are certain inconsistencies throughout this document related to word usage and punctuation.
-Sentences or phrases marked by an asterisk () are activity statements taken directly from the 2017 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice.
-In order to provide proper attribution to the original survey these statements have not been altered to fit the overall grammatical style of this document.
-In addition, the term "client" refers to the individual, family, or group, which includes significant others and populations.
+Sentences or phrases marked by an asterisk () are activity statements taken directly from the 2021 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice.
+In order to provide proper attribution to the original survey, these statements have not been altered to fit the overall grammatical style of this document.
+In addition, the term "client" refers to the individual, family or group, which includes significant others and populations.
 "Clients" are the same as "residents" or "patients."
 In general, if the age or age category of the client is not stated in an item, it can be understood that the client is an adult.
-NCLEX items are developed based on a variety of practice settings such as: acute care, long-term care/rehabilitation care, outpatient care and community-based/home care settings.
+Any ethnicity or cultural or spiritual belief attributed to a client should be considered self-reported by that client.
+NCLEX items are developed based on a variety of practice settings such as acute care, long-term care/rehabilitation care, outpatient care and community-based/home care settings.